emmanuelrosa/bisq-for-nixos/README.md

 Hopefully, you'll be able to build that without having to build OpenJDK 11 too.

-It's a heavy-weight at ~900 MB, but it's worth keeping it around.
+It's a heavy-weight at ~900 MB because it contains *all* of Bisq's dependencies.
 Go ahead and test it to make sure it works for you.

 Once you have an AppImage as a fallback, you have a number of options: